 Rev. Evans, on behalf of the Center, the Conference, all those who have come before, and all those who will come after—thank you.

 The Evans Eden Bunkhouse

-The bunkhouse will have 2 bunk rooms, each with 10 or more bunks, bed space for at least 20.
-The bunk will be equipped with ADA showers and bathrooms.
+The bunkhouse will have 2 bunk rooms, each with 10 or more bunks, bed space for at least 40.
+The bunkhouse will be equipped with ADA showers and bathrooms.